milochristiansen/lua/README.md

 (AKA there is a bug in the code somewhere).
 These errors will have a special prefix prepended onto the error message stating that this error indicates an internal VM bug.
 If you ever see such an error I want to know about it ASAP.

+That said, if an API function *can* "raise an error" it can and will panic if something goes wrong.
+This is not a problem inside a native function (as the VM is prepared for this), but if you need to call these functions outside of code to be run by the VM you may want to use Protect or Recover to properly catch these errors.

 The VM itself does not provide any Lua functions, the standard library is provided entirely by other packages.
 This means that the standard library never does anything that your own code cannot do (there is no "private API" that is used by the standard library).